ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 .. image:: transifex.png

 You can then tell Sphinx what language to generate for its documentation when you build it by setting the ``language`` setting.
-Read the Docs also supports translation, allowing you to specify the language of the documentation.
+Read the Docs also supports internationalization, allowing you to host multiple languages of your project documentation.

 More information on Sphinx internationalization can be found here: